 At the hours a burst of space characters is sent to the serial port.
 The number of characters per burst being the number of strikes I want the bell to ring, the hours actually.

+You don't really have to learn Processing to replicate this toy.
 In the analog_clock.zip attached you'll find the applications ready to run on Linux, Windows and MAC OS X.